kennymckormick/kennymckormick.github.io/_posts/2020-10-28-omnisource.markdown

 dataset: https://github.com/open-mmlab/mmaction2/tree/master/tools/data/omnisource
 ---

+This post gives a brief introduction to the paper: [Omni-sourced Webly-supervised Learning for Video Recognition](https://arxiv.org/abs/2003.13042), which achieves state-of-the-art recognition performance on Kinetics-400, UCF101 and HMDB51.
+The [codes](https://github.com/open-mmlab/mmaction2) and collected [web datasets](https://github.com/open-mmlab/mmaction2/tree/master/tools/data/omnisource) are available.

 # Abstract

 We introduce OmniSource, a novel framework for leveraging web data to train video recognition models.
 OmniSource overcomes the barriers between data formats, such as images, short videos, and long untrimmed videos for webly-supervised learning.
 First, data samples with multiple formats, curated by task-specific data collection and automatically filtered by a teacher model, are transformed into a unified form.
 Then a joint-training strategy is proposed to deal with the domain gaps between multiple data sources and formats in webly-supervised learning.
 Several good practices, including data balancing, resampling, and cross-dataset mixup are adopted in joint training.
 Experiments show that by utilizing data from multiple sources and formats, OmniSource is more data-efficient in training.
 With only 3.5M images and 800K minutes videos crawled from the internet without human labeling (less than 2% of prior works), our models learned with OmniSource improve Top-1 accuracy of 2D- and 3D-ConvNet baseline models by 3.0% and 3.9%, respectively, on the Kinetics-400 benchmark.
 With OmniSource, we establish new records with different pretraining strategies for video recognition.
 Our best models achieve 80.4%, 80.5%, and 83.6 Top-1 accuracies on the Kinetics-400 benchmark respectively for training-from-scratch, ImageNet pre-training and IG-65M pre-training.